RobinSetsuna/Sleight-of-Hand/doc/DesignDoc.md

 ### Turn

 The turn defines the basic time unit of the game.
 Both the player and enemies have to move or do things turn by turn.
-Each turn consists of exactly 6 phases (colored in yellow) which are standby phase (SP), draw phase (DP), move phase 1 (MP1), action phase (AP), move phase 2 (MP2), and end phase (EP).
+Each turn consists of exactly 6 phases (colored in yellow) which are standby phase, draw phase, move phase 1, action phase, move phase 2, and end phase.
 The player can draw 1 card in DP, move in MP1 and MP2 and use cards in AP.

 ### Card